1926 – 1928

 In the summer of 2021, the Johann and Jutta Bossard Art Site Foundation commissioned the Institute of Contemporary History Munich-Berlin to conduct an objective and scientifically sound reappraisal of the role played by the couple Johann and Jutta Bossard during the National Socialist dictatorship.

 The research project will extend over several years.
 The results and interim findings of this research will be communicated regularly as part of a series of events at the Bossard Art Site.

 The Bossard Kunststätte survived the Second World War unscathed except for a few broken window panes.

 The architecture of the so-called Kunsttempel was based on brick expressionism.
 The masonry consists of third-quality Oldenburg clinker bricks.

 Bossard shaped bricks with geometric patterns and inserted them together with ceramic sculptures into the facade of the building.

-The porch with portal was added in 1936.
+The porch with portal was added to the Kunsttempel in 1936.

-In 1928, Bossard created the so-called Second Temple Cycle for the interior of the Art Temple, covering all wall surfaces on plywood panels, the wooden beams and the glass surfaces of the ceiling of the room.
+In 1928, Bossard created the so-called Second Temple Cycle for the interior of the Kunsttempel, a colorful expressive painting covering all wall surfaces on plywood panels, the wooden beams and the glass surfaces of the ceiling of the room.